 IEP students completing the overseas component of their degree program will work closely with the appropriate IEP Director/Coordinator in order to obtain admission as an exchange student at a partner institution, secure an internship placement, and prepare for their time abroad.
 In addition to the documentation and processes required of IEP, there are materials that all URI students must also complete and submit to the URI Office of International Education (OIE).

 For information on OIE paperwork, processes and deadlines, visit and review the following webpage: www.uri.edu/international/iep.
 Please be advised that the website also provides dates and times for information sessions the OIE will be hosting for those with questions related to the paperwork that must be submitted.

 See also http://security.uri.edu/travel/ for important safety and security information for travelers.

-Most students leave for the year abroad in September and return before the start of the new academic year.
+Most students leave for the year abroad in late August or September of their fourth year and return before the start of the new academic year.
 Students studying at University of Calabria will participate in a one-month immersion program between September and October.

 Preparing for the year abroad in a stress-free way takes approximately ten months of planning starting the October prior to departing.